p-lange/Clockworld/Rules/INJURIES.md

 ## Serious Injuries
 Gashes, lacerations, bleeding cuts, and badly sprained or even broken limbs - Serious Injuries are dangerous and potentially life-threatening.
 Being Seriously Injured can cause you to pass out in a matter of minutes, or even die.
 #### Recovering from Serioues Injuries
-After a 8 hours of medical care, such as bandaging, splints, and stiches, your Serious Injuries are removed.
+After two nights of Rest, or one night of Medical Rest, such as bandaging, splints, and stiches, your Serious Injuries are removed.

 ## Critical Injuries
 Gut shots, gushing wounds, and severed limbs - Critical Injuries are a matter of life or death.
 Without immediate attention, being Critically Injured are very likely to result in death via bleeding out, internal damage, or trauma.
 #### Recovering from Critical Injuries
-After 5 days of medical care, you recover from your Critical Injuries.
+After 10 nights of Rest, or 5 days of Medical Rest, you recover from your Critical Injuries.

 **Instant Death -** If you suffer a Critical Injury to a Vulnerable spot on your body, you are killed immediately.